 Regular Light Bulbs vs. LED Lights

 Lighting is a major consideration when it comes to choosing a makeup mirror.
-Because most bedrooms and bathrooms have a yellow-ish light---one that makes makeup application challenging---a makeup mirror usually has a lighting scheme that mimics natural sunlight.
+Because most bedrooms and bathrooms have a yellow-ish light—one that makes makeup application challenging—a makeup mirror usually has a lighting scheme that mimics natural sunlight.
 Some makeup mirrors even have multiple lighting schemes, and mimic indoor light, sunlight, evening light, and so on.
-Those are kind of rare, and most mirrors---even the high-end ones---product one kind of light, which is usually a blue-ish white light.
+Those are kind of rare, and most mirrors—even the high-end ones—produce one kind of light, which is usually a blue-ish white light.

-So, makeup mirrors usually come with two different kinds of lights: regular lightbulbs (like the kind you probably have around the house), and LED lights, which are super-bright and last forever (and are environmentally friendly, which is always a plus).
-LED lights are preferable, because they last forever, and never need to be replaced.
-However, if you find a mirror that you like and it has regular lights, that's fine, too.
+So, makeup mirrors usually come with two different kinds of lights: regular lightbulbs (like the kind you probably have around the house), and LED lights, which are super-bright and designed to last longer than regular lightbulbs (and they're environmentally friendly, too, which is always a plus).
+For many people, LED lights are preferable, but if you find a mirror that you like and it has regular lights, that's fine, too.